Apply Now

 1 1-20

-Traditional boards have a unidimensional curriculum that means the focus is always on knowledge, all a learner does is to learn, either by understanding or by memorizing.
-On the contrary, in IBDP learners have to both understand what they are learning and develop their skills simultaneously, which makes this education form multi-dimensional.
-The teaching approach used by IB schools in India is multidisciplinary, which helps the students grow individuals with a global mind and thinking process.
+Traditional boards have a unidimensional curriculum, which means the focus is always on knowledge.
+All a learner does is learn, either by understanding or by memorizing.
+On the contrary, in the IB Diploma Programme, learners have to both understand what they are learning and develop their skills simultaneously, which makes this education multi-dimensional.
+The teaching approach used by International Baccalaureate schools in Bangalore is multidisciplinary, which helps the students grow into individuals with a global mind and thinking process.

-For succeeding in a competitive exam, aspirants need to practice timing and strategy, irrespective of which board they belong to.
-The fundamental concepts are similar in every board, however, how you interpret and conceptualize your learnings is taught by schools.
-IB curriculum since it focuses on a comprehensive understanding and implementing their knowledge, the students are very much competent to excel in competitive exams.
+To succeed in a competitive exam, aspirants need to practice timing and strategy, irrespective of which board they belong to.
+The fundamental concepts are similar on every board; however, how you interpret and conceptualise your learning is taught by schools.
+Since the IB curriculum focuses on a comprehensive understanding and implementing their knowledge, the students are very competent to excel in competitive exams.

 This is again a myth that needs to be shattered.
-Students of the IB board are equally accepted by all the universities and colleges of India.
-There are a lot of IB school students who want to pursue their higher studies only in an Indian institution.
-It is also true that studying in International Baccalaureate gives students a competitive edge over others in abroad studies because of the inclusion of foreign languages in the curriculum.
-Additionally, all the disciplines are taught to IBDP students with a breadth and depth which makes learning more intense and helps students realize their potential.
+Students of the IB board are equally accepted by all the universities and colleges in India.
+There are a lot of IB school students who want to pursue their higher studies only at an Indian institution.
+It is also true that studying in the International Baccalaureate gives students a competitive edge over others in abroad studies because of the inclusion of foreign languages in the curriculum.
+Additionally, all the disciplines are taught to the IB Diploma Programme students with breadth and depth, which makes learning more intense and helps students realise their potential.

 logo logo logo